vmware-tanzu-labs/educates-training-platform/docs/getting-started/installing-eduk8s.rst

 Note that you cannot use an address of ``127.0.0.1.nip.io``.
 This will cause a failure as internal services when needing to connect to each other, would end up connecting to themselves instead, since the address would resolve to the host loopback address of ``127.0.0.1``.

+If you are using OpenShift Code Ready Containers, then you would set the ingress domain to be ``apps-crc.testing``

 Enforcing secure connections
 ----------------------------